Sameen Yusuf, GMU BS in BIOE, Fall 2017

 Forrest Bussler, GMU BS in BIOE, Summer 2017

-General Engineer @ Night Vision and Electronic Sensors Directorate
+General Engineer at Night Vision and Electronic Sensors Directorate

 Volunteering in several Mason bioengineering labs, and then ultimately getting paid under the undergraduate research program, was an excellent opportunity to hone my critical thinking skills in independent research.
 Participating in Mason's OSCAR program was also an excellent opportunity to showcase my work to others and see what other undergraduates were doing in the research community.
 In regards to my current position, my two biomedical imaging classes were particularly important to understanding camera systems as well as how to perform image processing for various applications.
 Other particularly useful courses included Intro to Python and Data Analytics.